matrix-org/matrix-spec-proposals/specification/modules/dm.rst

 Client behaviour
 ----------------
-The invitee's client may use the ``is_direct`` flag in the `m.room.member`_ event to automatically mark the room as a direct message but this is not
+To start a direct chat with another user, the inviting user's client should set the ``is_direct`` flag to |/createRoom|_.
+The client should do this whenever the flow the user has followed is one where their intention is to speak directly with another person, as opposed to bringing that person in to a shared room.
+For example, clicking on 'Start Chat' beside a person's profile picture would imply the ``is_direct`` flag should be set.

-required: it may for example, prompt the user, ignore the flag altogether.
-To do this, it stores this event in account data using the
+The invitee's client may use the ``is_direct`` flag in the `m.room.member`_ event to automatically mark the room as a direct chat but this is not
-|/user/<user_id>/account_data/<type>|_ API.
+required: it may for example, prompt the user, or ignore the flag altogether.

-The inviter's client should set the ``is_direct`` flag to |/createRoom|_ whenever the flow the user has followed is one where their intention is to speak directly with another person, as opposed to bringing that person in to a shared room.
-For example, clicking on, 'Start Chat' beside a person's profile picture would imply the ``is_direct`` flag should be set.
+Both the inviting client and the invitee's client should record the fact that the room is a direct chat by storing an ``m.direct`` event in the account data using |/user/<user_id>/account_data/<type>|_.

 Server behaviour
 ----------------